cabforum/cabforum.org/content/posts/2025/2025-03-f2f64-tokyo/scwg/index.md

 Aaron G.:
 -	Disagree with the statement that revocation is dead.
 - Believe that revocation has been broken for many years.
 -	Many relying parties either don’t check OCSP or fail to contact the OCSP server, preventing anyone from realizing that the certificate has been revoked.
--	Many relying parties either don’t check OCSP or fail to contact the OCSP server, preventing anyone from realizing that the certificate has been revoked.
 -	Think OCSP has real privacy problems.
 -	Not excited about maintaining OCSP services and looking forward to shutting them down.